Arrhythmogenic Right Ventricular Cardiomyopathy on the EKG

 Electrocardiographic Findings on Arrhythmogenic Right Ventricular Cardiomyopathy

-The EKG plays a key role in the diagnosis of ARVC 4.
+The electrocardiogram plays a key role in the diagnosis of ARVC 4.

 Repolarization abnormalities are early and sensitive markers of disease expression in ARVC 8.
 One of the key features of ARVC is the presence of T wave inversion in right precordial leads in patients over 14 years of age, in absence of complete right bundle branch block 4 8.